wsquared/angular2-task/README.md

 * `npm install` to install all dependencies

 ## Running the app
 After you have installed all dependencies you can now run the app.
-Run `npm run server` to start a local server using `webpack-dev-server` which will watch, build (in-memory), and reload for you.
-The port will be displayed to you as `http://0.0.0.0:3000` (or if you prefer IPv6, if you're using `express` server, then it's `http://[::1]:3000/`).
+Run `npm start` to start a local server using `webpack-dev-server` which will watch, build (in-memory), and reload for you.
+Please make sure you have started the backend project.

 ### server
 ```bash